Get acquainted with nodes and building conversation workflows in your NLX workspace

 Define

 Define nodes allow you to define and set ephemeral values for use in a single intent flow.
-In essence, they work identically to Context attributes but are localized to a single flow and not retained thereafter.
+In essence, they work similarly to Context attributes but are instead localized to a single flow and not retained thereafter.

 A value captured in an intent that shouldn't be retained outside of the current flow